 - Coconut water is very delicate, naturally perishable, and should be kept cold.
 Never buy it from a shelf.

 - It’s been reported that some non-organic coconuts may be preserved for transport to the U.S. by dipping them in chemicals, including formaldehyde a known carcinogen.
 Buy certified organic only.

-If that’s not your thing, my personal favorite is to use ingredient friendly electrolyte powder that are a calorie, carb, and preservative-free!
+If that’s not your thing, my personal favorite is to use ingredient-friendly electrolyte powder that are calorie, carb, and preservative-free!